mikerodionov/MSFT-Certifications/AZ-700/1-HybridNetworking.md

 ### design a site-to-site VPN connection for high availability

+- VPN used to extend private internal networks/VNETS to remote locations (s2s) or users (P2S) providing traffic encryption which helps to avoid traffic sniffing or replay attacks; it is a tunneling protocol

 - VPN Gateway allows you to connect Azure with on-premise networks using S2S VPN creating encrypted tunnel between those
+- 2 VPN Gateways can be configured in active-active mode for HA (requires 2 or more VPN GW and public IPs)

 - Azure S2S VPN configuration steps outline:
   - Create and configure VNET GW and Local Network GW